-- 32. Support efforts to strengthen the legal and fiscal capability of local agencies to prepare, adopt and implement plans for orderly growth, development, beautification and conservation of local planning areas. - 33.
-Support housing measures that promote the development and enhancement of safe and affordable housing and accessible housing within the City for all economic segments of the population, while still retaining local control. - 34.
-Monitor local, state and federal actions related to medical and recreational marijuana regulatory changes. - 35.
+- 33. Support efforts to strengthen the legal and fiscal capability of local agencies to prepare, adopt and implement plans for orderly growth, development, beautification and conservation of local planning areas. - 34.
+Support housing policies that maintain local control and allow local governments to make decisions on local zoning and density requirements.

+- 35. Support housing measures that promote the development and enhancement of safe and affordable housing and accessible housing within the City for all economic segments of the population, while still retaining local control. - 36.
+Monitor local, state and federal actions related to medical and recreational marijuana regulatory changes. - 37.
 Support local control over the licensure and regulation of alcoholism or drug abuse recovery or treatment facilities.